uprm-research-resto/coliform-project/README.md

     - Removed most dependencies from pip packages, so they don't auto install, because they were causing problems.
 * Version 0.7.4.1
     - Fixed error when installing dependencies.
+* Version 0.7.4.2
+    - Added more functionality to RPiCameraBackend, based on raspistill options.

 #Usage
 ##Imports